April 30, 2020

 Here are some well known hypnotherapy quotes.
 I have quoted the famous hypnotherapist Milton Erickson.

 Dr Erickson was a well known hypnotherapist and you can find out more about him here: Hypnotherapist Erickson.
-If you like my hypnotherapy quotes, I am happy for you to share them on your social media.
+Positive and inspirational hypnosis quotes.
+If you like my hypnotherapy quotes I am happy for you to share them on your social media.

 A trance state is using your brain so that you can entertain any thought and give reality to that thought, to that memory, the same way you can dream at night ~ Milton Erickson